wzulfikar/lifelog/learning_process/react_js.md

 - JSX is an ***optional*** preprocessor to let you use HTML-like syntax: it's easy for designers to contribute code
 - React: the accessibility of templates and the power of JavaScript
 - When the data changes, React re-renders the entire component
+- React describe your UI at any point in time, just like a server-rendered app

 >*What about spaghetti code?*
 Just don't write spaghetti code.
 Only put display logic in yourcomponents.